 These techniques help improve lung capacity, regulate heart rate and reduce stress.

-Pranayama can also be tailored to individual needs, being beneficial for people suffering from anxiety or looking to improve their concentration.
+Pranayama can also be tailored to individual needs, benefiting those suffering from anxiety or seeking to improve their concentration.
 It is recommended to start with short sessions and gradually increase the duration to avoid discomfort or hyperventilation.

 How to practice breathwork at home?